33mestre/java_base/ARCHITECTURE.md

 ### Description

-The Sognisport project is a currency conversion API based on Spring Boot.
+The project is a currency conversion API based on Spring Boot.
 It utilizes Domain-Driven Design (DDD) to structure the code, facilitating system maintenance and scalability.

 ### Objectives